TradeIdeasPhilip/jpeg/README.md

 ### Example: Big Pixels

 This is a _simple_ recursive model.
-This would be a great place to start.
+This is a great place to start.
+See `src/big-pixels.ts` for the implementation so far.

 - Start with a squarish image.
 - Take the average value of each pixel in the image.